28 Smart Questions to Ask a Broker When Investigating Out-of-State Markets

 Let’s begin with a broker’s script.
 As an investor, it is your job to convey to the broker what your specific niche is and what your objectives are.
 For instance, the script that I have written reads as follows:

-I am an investor in the Knoxville, TN area, and I am looking to purchase apartment buildings in your market.
+I am an investor in the Knoxville, Tenn. area, and I am looking to purchase apartment buildings in your market.
 We like to buy B and C type properties that contain between 30 and 150 units.
-We like to buy properties that have at least a 10% cash on cash return and a cap rate of at least 8.
+We like to buy properties that have at least a 10% cash-on-cash return and a cap rate of at least 8.
 We specialize in purchasing apartments that are run by mom and pops, which allow us to add value and increase the cash flow.
 Would you have any properties that fit these criteria?

 Once you have engaged a broker, use these questions to familiarize yourself with the market.